trociny/ceph/doc/man/8/rbd.rst

 :command:`mv` *src-image-spec* *dest-image-spec*
   Rename an image.
 Note: rename across pools is not supported.

-:command:`nbd ls`
-  Show the list of used nbd devices via the rbd-nbd tool.

-:command:`nbd map` [--device *device-path*] [--read-only] *image-spec* | *snap-spec* Map the specified image to a block device via the rbd-nbd tool.

-:command:`nbd unmap` *device-path*
-  Unmap the block device that was mapped via the rbd-nbd tool.

 :command:`object-map check` *image-spec* | *snap-spec*
   Verify the object map is correct.